atishayjain005/Insta-reels-clone/README.md

 - **Vertical Scroll**: Full-screen reels with snap scrolling.
 - **Autoplay/Pause**: Videos autoplay when in view and pause when out of view.
 - **Basic Controls**: Play/Pause, Mute/Unmute, Like, and Share.
-- **Product Tag Overlay**: Animated product tag appears on the video.
 - **Responsive Design**: Optimized for mobile, tablet, and desktop.

 ## Getting Started